huggingface/transformers/docs/source/model_doc/visual_bert.rst

 Tips:

 1. Most of the checkpoints provided work with the :class:`~transformers.VisualBertForPreTraining` configuration.
-Other checkpoints provided are the fine-tuning checkpoints for down-stream tasks - VQA ('visualbert-vqa'), VCR ('visualbert-vcr'), NLVR2 ('visualbert-nlvr2').
+Other checkpoints provided are the fine-tuned checkpoints for down-stream tasks - VQA ('visualbert-vqa'), VCR ('visualbert-vcr'), NLVR2 ('visualbert-nlvr2').
 Hence, if you are not working on these downstream tasks, it is recommended that you use the pretrained checkpoints.